HOUSE MANUAL (Everything you need to know, plus..)

 Because we’re on a septic system, be careful what goes down the drain.
 Large amounts of grease are bad.
 Coffee grounds go into compost.

-There are mice sometimes, so it's a good idea to keep things in sealed containers or up high.
+There have been mice sometimes (though not this year) so it's a good idea to keep things in sealed containers or up high.
 There’s an ultra-sonic mouse zapper (small white round thing) plugged into a wall outlet - keep it there.
 Don’t pile dishes in front of it or you block the ultra-sonic waves.

 Clean the floor with water only.
 Sweep (don't vacuum) wooden floors.

-In the kitchen the far left drawer (below the microwave) contains a lot of papers and stuff.
+In the kitchen, the far left drawer (below the microwave) contains a lot of papers and stuff.
 There you will find the instruction manuals for various appliances, fireplace, etc. There are envelopes with info about Hornby itself and surrounding areas.
-There’s a ring of keys to the sheds and second storage room.
+There’s a ring of keys (with a red tag) to the sheds and second storage room.
 Also there’s a supply of emergency candles and matches.

 The mud room outside the kitchen has seasonal outdoor stuff - citronella oil and table cloths in summer, shovel & salt in winter.